Everything You Need to Know About Complying with Open Banking in Australia

 3) Agility for the Future

 Staying agile is a critical part of open banking success.
 Implementing an open banking solution that caters to the current compliance needs is not the end of the road.
 New iterations of specifications and features will be introduced down the line and a bank should be able to adapt quickly with minimum invasion to status quo.
-Furthermore, the number of TPPs will keep increasing and your systems need to ensure that the control of the third party providers are monitored for any anomalies or misuse.
+Furthermore, the number of Data Recipients will keep increasing and your systems need to ensure that the control of the third party providers are monitored for any anomalies or misuse.

 So, how does being agile help you?
 By becoming agile you can respond to market, regulatory, competitive or customer-driven changes faster.
 This means that you get these initiatives to your customers quickly, with the added bonus of gaining new customers through first mover advantages.
 The bottom line is, agility helps you become a market leader and not a follower.